See also our LS services page

 This light scattering + SEC approach is also excellent for studying whether different manufacturing procedures and different lots give equivalent amounts and size distributions of aggregates.
 As shown below, a different lot of this same monoclonal gave a much higher total amount of aggregate and a distribution that extended to much higher mass (at least dodecamer).

 This method is also very useful for characterizing conjugated molecules, like PEGylated proteins or nucleic acids, or glycoproteins.
 It can identify whether the conjugation has caused the original molecule to aggregate, and also measure the extent of conjugation.
 APL scientists pioneered approaches for analyzing the light scattering from conjugated molecules (see papers available from our Further Reading page), and algorithms based on their work are now incorporated into the data analysis software from Wyatt Technology.

-Alliance Protein Laboratories has a Wyatt Technology miniDAWN™ TREOS MALS light scattering detector used together with both a refractive index detector (Wyatt Optilab rEX) and a UV absorbance detector [photo here].
+Alliance Protein Laboratories has a Wyatt Technology miniDAWN™ TREOS MALS light scattering detector used together with both a refractive index detector (Wyatt Optilab rEX) and a UV absorbance detector [photo of SEC-MALS setup here].